Fancony/longreadjournal/README.md

 ##### Shortcodes
 - [quote] ... [/quote]
 - [big-image type="INSERT-TYPE"] IMAGE-URL [/big-image]
   - The type can be either SCROLL or FIXED.
 Image will break if no type is specified.
 FIXED reverts to SCROLL on mobile devices
+  - [review rating="NUMBER 1-10" header="REVIEW HEADER"]REVIEW SUM UP OR STATEMENT[/review]

 A lot more Shortcodes in the works..